Xilinx/Alveo-Cards/docs/sc-troubleshooting.md

 - Else go to [Modifying XRT/platform](modifying-xrt-platform.md)

 - - -
-### `xbutil query` reports a value of zero for voltage or temperature
+### Voltage or temperature reports zero

-If the `xbutil query` command reports a zero value in `FPGA TEMP`, `12V PEX` or `3V3 PEX` as shown in the example below, there is a chance of communication break between in XRT/CMC/SC.
+If `xbutil query` command reports a zero value in `FPGA TEMP`, `12V PEX` or `3V3 PEX` as shown in the example below, there is a chance of communication break between in XRT/CMC/SC.

 ```
 Temperature(C)